arlantat/Data-Inferer/README.md

 This is the take-home assignment for Rhombus AI.
 The task is inferring the best datatype for each column for input data.
 Data is processed into a Pandas DataFrame, then modified to fit the best-guessed dtype for the current column.

 ## Prerequisites
-- Python installed (Use Python 3.12 for the smoothest package installation experience).
+- Python installed (Use Python 3.12 for seamless package installation experience).
 - Node.js and npm (Node Package Manager) installed.

 ## Setup